25prabhu10/notes/docs/Languages/SQL/Databases/RDBMS.md

   -- UPDATE in transaction was lost
   ```

-- Isolation Levels for inflight transactions:
+- Isolation Levels for in-flight transactions:

   - **Read uncommitted**: No Isolation, any change from the outside is visible to the transaction, committed or not